 You have to self-monitor and the police response is down to you

 Currently, there is no smart home camera in the UK which can trigger a police response.
-To offer a police response, you need a grade 2 alarm (or higher), connected to an alarm receiving centre, which can verify the break-in and request the police.
-Extremely useful if you rarely look at your phone throughout the day or keep 4G turned off.
-Also, if you frequently go on holiday, have work meetings or simply go out for the evening, having a police response will give you total peace of mind.
+To offer a police response, you need a grade 2 alarm (or higher), connected to an alarm receiving centre, which can request the police.
+If you rarely look at your phone throughout the day or keep 4G turned off, a camera might only be useful to provide evidence, after the break-in has occurred.

 There might not be a police response at all